 Biography

-My name is Amena Ireland, a robotic researcher fascinated with decentralised systems.
-From bio-inspired swarms to cultural agents, I build systems that listen to both our environment and the human brain.
+My name is Amena Ireland, a robotic researcher and designer fascinated with decentralised systems.
+From bio-inspired swarms to cultural agents, I build systems that listen and respond to our environment.

-My research explores the intersections of Swarm Intelligence, Neurotechnology and Human-Robot Interaction (HRI).
-Inspired by cutting edge research on the interface between electronics and biology and collective behaviour, I focus engineering soft, adaptive and distributed systems; ranging from schools of electronic fish to EEG-controlled swarms.
-My goal is to create technology that integrates seamlessly with the natural and human world.
+My research explores the intersections of Swarm Intelligence, Biotechnology and Human-Swarm/ Robot Interaction (HSI, HRI).
+Inspired by cutting edge research on the symbiosis of electronics, biology and collective behaviour, I focus on engineering soft, adaptive and distributed systems; ranging from schools of soft-bodied fish to EEG-controlled swarms.
+My goal is to design and create technology that integrates seamlessly with the natural and human world.

 With a background as a Research Associate at the Bristol Swarm Engineering Lab, I translate principles of collective intelligence into functional hardware.
 My work, including waterproof biomimetic fish agents and privacy-preserving storytelling robots, has been recognised by the British Computer Society (Ada Lovelace Colloquium) and is published as an academic paper in The Language of Creative AI, Springer 2025.

-Currently, I am pivoting towards Neurotechnology, applying my experience in distributed systems to neural interfaces and bio-hybrid robotics for clinical applications.
+Currently, I am pivoting towards Bio-Integrated Design, applying my experience in distributed networks, translation of biological principles, neural interfaces and bio-hybrid robotics to create systems that are regenerative and alive.